MicrosoftDocs/sql-docs/docs/reporting-services/security/create-the-rsexecrole.md

 5. Enter the server name of the Database Engine.
 If you attached the report server databases to a named instance, you must type the instance name in this format: \<servername>\\<instancename\>.

 6. Click **Test Connection**.
-YOu should see a dialog box appear that sates "Test Connection Succeeded.".
+You should see a dialog box that states, "Test Connection Succeeded."

 7. Select **Ok** to close the dialog box and then select **Next**.